What Does the Evidence Say About Ozempic and Gastroparesis?

 What is the link between Ozempic and gastroparesis?

-Ozempic (semaglutide) is a GLP-1 receptor agonist that slows gastric emptying as part of its mechanism.
-This can lead to symptoms consistent with gastroparesis, such as nausea, vomiting, and abdominal pain.
-Clinical trials show a high incidence of gastrointestinal adverse reactions, though gastroparesis is not explicitly listed in the prescribing information (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).
+Ozempic (semaglutide) is a GLP-1 receptor agonist that slows gastric emptying as part of its therapeutic effect.
+This can lead to symptoms overlapping with gastroparesis, such as nausea, vomiting, and delayed gastric emptying.
+While the label does not explicitly list gastroparesis, gastrointestinal adverse reactions are common, occurring in up to 36.4% of patients (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=979e4df4-0597-48ea-b51c-0f699fa6d166).

 What are the criteria for an Ozempic gastroparesis lawsuit settlement?